VikramR123/SafeSkate/README.md

 Our backend script processes the video footage in real-time looking for contours to detect objects in the way.

+The images below show what the camera is seeing and detecting.
+Normal(left) vs Contour Detection(right)

 <img src="photos/model2.PNG">
 <img src="photos/model3.PNG">